Mathilde Kschessinska: Coaching of Pavlova

-While Kschessinskaya could be charming and kind to colleagues, such as the young Tamara Karsavina, she was not afraid to use her connections with the Tsar to strengthen her position in the Imperial Theatres.
+While Kschessinska could be charming and kind to colleagues, such as the young Tamara Karsavina, she was not afraid to use her connections with the tsar to strengthen her position in the Imperial Theatres.
 She was known to sew valuable jewels into her costumes and came on stage as the Princess Aspicia in The Pharaoh's Daughter wearing her diamond encrusted tiaras and chokers.
-She could also be ruthless with rivals.
-One of her most famous miscalculations occurred when, while pregnant in 1902, she coached Anna Pavlova in the role of Nikya in La Bayadère.
+She could be ruthless with rivals.
+One of her more famous miscalculations occurred when, while pregnant in 1902, she coached Anna Pavlova in the role of Nikya in La Bayadère.
 She considered Pavlova to be technically weak and believed that the young ballerina could not upstage her.
 Instead, audiences became enthralled with the frail, long-limbed, ethereal-looking Pavlova, and a star was born.

 Chickens on stage

-Another notorious incident occurred in 1906 when Kschessinskaya's coveted role of Lise in the Petipa/Ivanov production of La Fille Mal Gardée was given to Olga Preobrajenska.
+Another notorious incident occurred in 1906 when Kschessinska's coveted role of Lise in the Petipa/Ivanov production of La Fille Mal Gardée was given to Olga Preobrajenska.
 One feature of this production was the use of live chickens on stage.
-Before Preobrajenska's variation in the Pas de ruban of the first act, Kschessinskaya opened the doors to the chickens' coops and, at the first note of the music, the chickens went flying about the stage.
-Nevertheless, Preobrajenska continued her variation to the end and received a storm of applause, much to Kschessinskaya's chagrin.
+Before Preobrajenska's variation in the Pas de ruban of the first act, Kschessinska opened the doors to the chickens' coops, and at the first note of the music, the chickens went flying about the stage.
+Nevertheless, Preobrajenska continued her variation to the end and received a storm of applause, much to Kschessinska's chagrin.

 Finances

 Through her aristocratic connections, she managed to amass much valuable property in the Russian capital.
 The Bolsheviks took over her house soon after the February Revolution.
 It was here that Vladimir Lenin addressed a meeting of the Petrograd Bolsheviks, shortly after he had addressed the crowd at the Finland Station when he returned in 1917.
-She claims in her memoirs that they turned it into a kind of pigsty; she went to court to recover it, only to receive death threats; once she passed near the house, she saw Alexandra Kollontai in the garden wearing one of her overcoats.
+She claims in her memoirs that they turned it into a kind of pigsty; she went to court to recover it, only to receive death threats; once when she passed near the house, she saw Alexandra Kollontai in the garden wearing one of her overcoats.
 The Bolsheviks were forced to abandon the house only after the July Days.